-There's a minor one that hit this troper when he was checking out his social links during the last month to see Shinjiro's name listed in the Nyx Annihilation Team, despite the fact that this was created after his passing.
+- If a player checks out their social links during the last month, they'll see Shinjiro's name listed in the Nyx Annihilation Team, despite the fact that this was created after his passing.
 Gone, but not forgotten, indeed.
 His name is also never removed from the Fool Link either, causing this one to count double.

-Two days before the final battle, Koromaru will ask you to go out with everyone.
+- Two days before the final battle, Koromaru will ask you to go out with everyone.
 You are then treated to a scene with everyone playing together at the shrine playground.
-Yukari and Mitsuru disscussing clothes shopping, Junpei and Fuuka horsing around, Ken and Akihiko playing on the slide and Aigis teaching Koromaru a handshake.
-It's potentally a last moment together with the team and they're all enjoying it. *sniff*
+Yukari and Mitsuru discussing clothes shopping, Junpei and Fuuka horsing around, Ken and Akihiko playing on the slide and Aigis teaching Koromaru a handshake.
+It's potentially a last moment together with the team and they're all enjoying it.

-Also, the same troper finds just Akinari's smile heartwarming.
+- Akinari's smile is heartwarming.
 For a dying young man, that smile conveys so much life and happiness...

-The female route, Junpei's social link at rank 9.
+- The female route, Junpei's social link at rank 9.
 He finally finds your stalker and got into a fight to get the perpetrator to stop taking pictures of you.
 After explaining this, Junpei goes on to also say that he feels like he's become a better person after knowing you, and realizes that people aren't perfect, everyone has a little bad and a little good in them.
 He then explains his actual reason behind tracking down whoever was passing around pictures of you: "I guess in the end, I wanted you to trust me.
 Like, if someone like you could trust me, then I might be worth something..."
-(This also bordered on tear jerker for me, since I'd gotten this scene closer to the end of December, where it seemed like everything was going wrong.
-After seeing his life turn to crap, and him getting mad at me over small things, this scene made me think we were still bros for life, in spite of the obstacles.)

-The moment when you first check Junpei's skill list afterwards and realise he now has Chidori's Spring of Life ability is both this and a Tear Jerker at the same time.
+- The moment when you first check Junpei's skill list afterwards and realize he now has Chidori's Spring of Life ability is both this and a Tear Jerker at the same time.
 Always together indeed.

 Shinjiro: All right.
 Let's do this.